Are you accepting new clients?

 Please see my current fee schedule.

-Do you offer reduced rate or subsidized counselling?
+Do you offer reduced rate or sliding scale counselling?